-When you have paying guests and your holiday home becomes uninhabitable,, they may have to find alternative accommodation.
-You may be able to claim for the amount of rent lost due to this.
-We may also be able to cover the cost of alternative accommodation for your tenants.
+When you have paying guests and your holiday home becomes uninhabitable, you may be able to claim for the amount of the booking lost due to an insured peril.
+Another possibility is that we may be able to cover the cost of alternative accommodation for your guests instead.

 Loss of rent cover is different to rent guarantee insurance, which is there to help landlords financially while you are lawfully seeking repossession of your property due to rent arrears.